 This includes how many hours of practice are you willing to put in, are you going to take drum lessons, and do you have space where you can practice without driving your family members and neighbors crazy.

 Also having prior experience with music can speed the learning process.
 Having even a little knowledge of song and song structure will make it easier to learn.
 You will actually need to take many things into account as becoming a good drummer is a long journey.

 The typical rule is 10000 hours of practice to become great at anything, this is probably true for learning drums too.
 Therefore, you must be willing to put in months and years of deliberate practice.

 However, this again depends on plenty of factors.
 If you want to speed up the learning process, you could spend your time looking at other drummers and replicating their motions.
-However, while this is a good starting point, you will have to look at developing your own style as you cross a certain point.
+However, while this is a good starting point, you will have to look at developing your own musical ideas as you cross a certain point.

 Are drums harder than guitar?

 Drums and guitar are vastly different musical instruments, so the learning curve is quite different between them.